alex-309/1v1.LOL/README.md

 textures, WebAudio-synthesized effects, blocky characters — so nothing is copied from the original game, and there's no branding.

-Deliberately not included: accounts, ranked play, matchmaking, cosmetics, a map rotation, and touch controls (desktop only).
+Deliberately not included: accounts, ranked play, matchmaking, cosmetics and a map rotation.
 The server validates fire rate, ammo, range, line of sight and movement plausibility, which is the right level for playing with a friend — it is not hardened anti-cheat.